 Welcome to Caye Caulker!
 A stone’s throw from mainland Belize, Caye Caulker embodies the essence of the care-free Caribbean with its signature slogan “go slow.”
-So it goes without saying: One of the best things to do in Caye Caulker is simply sinking into a hammock – and swaying in the balmy breeze to the serene rhythm of this sandy island.
+So, of course, one of the best things to do in Caye Caulker is simply sinking into a hammock, with an ice-cold Belikin in hand…

 Snorkeling in Hol Chan Marine Reserve & Shark Ray Alley

-Make a splash snorkeling with abundant marine life and all types of brilliant coral species on this Hol Chan Full-Day Bucket List Snorkeling and Marine Life Tour.
+Make a splash snorkeling with plentiful local marine life and all types of brilliant coral species on this Hol Chan Full-Day Bucket List Snorkeling and Marine Life Tour.

 Along the way, you’ll stop by Shark Ray Alley (within the Caye Caulker Marine Reserve) to swim with lots of nurse sharks and eagle rays.
 Don’t be scared, though!
 These creatures are harmless (in most cases).
 If you’re polite to them, they’ll be polite to you!
 Remember, the Golden Rule?